Lishenga/raspberry-pi-sensor-sds011/README.md

 # Introduction

-The module named **SDS011 implements much more features of the PM2.5/PM10 particle sensor than most other modules foud in the web.
-Sleeping mode, duty cycle, firmware and sensor id, to name some of them, are implemented.** You can implement it in Python software whos goal is to measure air particles of <=10µm (PM10) and <=2.5µm (PM2.5) with the sensor developed by **Nova Fitness Co.,Ltd**, http://inovafitness.com/en/.
+The SDS011 module's operational features, including its PM2.5/PM10 sensing features, **greatly surpass those of most other such modules available via the web**.
+In addition to a standard **duty cycle and firmware / sensor id readouts**, these features include a useful **sleep mode**.
+The Python code described below controls the sensor, developed by Nova Fitness Co., Ltd http://inovafitness.com/en/, for measurement of air particles <=10µm (PM10) and <=2.5µm (PM2.5).
 # Goal
-Most code I found in web only has implemented the permanent measureing when the sensor is in "no dutycycle mode" (the factory default).
-But the sensor has much more capabilities such as "going to sleep", dutycycles of about 1 to 30 minutes, two working modes and so forth.
+The code I found available on the web offers only very limited functionality.
+In most cases, it solely implements permanent measuring, using the sensor's "no dutycycle" mode (the factory default).
+But **the sensor offers much more than this one mode**.
+It actually features two working modes, along with a "going to sleep" mode, **dutycycles ranging from 1 to about 30 minutes** and several other capabilities.

-So I decided to implement this feature in a python library in order to
+So I decided to put together a python library that would make fuller use of the sensor's capabilities.
+In addition, my project would

-1. going to measure air pollution with a Raspberry Pi
+1. enable me to measure air pollution with a Raspberry Pi
-2. build some useful code for everyone
+2. yield some useful code for other users
-3. learn to code python
+3. give me practice in coding python
-4. learn using git
+4. teach me to use git

-So this is my first python project but don't be afraid.
-The code is tested and working.
+So yes, admittedly, this is indeed my first python project.
+But don't let that scare you away!
+The code has been tested and it works.
+On the other hand, feel free to suggest improvements!
-Don't let it stop you from suggesting improvements.
 # Get started..
-Just plug in your sensor to USB, open test.py, edit the constructor call to your needs (the device_path) and run test.py in your console.
-See how durty or clean the air is, you breath in every day.
+Just plug your sensor into a USB port, open test.py, edit the constructor call to your needs (the device_path) and run test.py in your console.
+Now you can see just how clean or dirty the air you're breathing everyday is.
 # No warranty
 SDS011 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 # Some advices
-The Sensor comes with a Windows software but can be used with raspberry pi on USB or GPIO by using the serial in and output channels.
-Not knowing the power consumption of the sensor, it is unknown yet, if setting the sensor to sleep mode causes Raspberry Pi to collapse when switching to measureing mode again. **Might be that you have to use external power (i.e. a powered USB hub) on Raspberry Pi.**
+The sensor comes with Windows software, but it can also be coupled with a Raspberry Pi, on USB or GPIO, by using the serial input and output channels.
+Caution: I don't yet know if switching the sensor back to the measuring mode, directly from the sleep mode, will crash the Raspberry Pi (this is partly because I do not yet know the details of the sensor's power consumption).
+So you may have to use an external power power source (i.e. a powered USB hub) for your Raspberry Pi.

-In order to use it on raspberry pi on GPIO you have to **ensure that no other serial communication is happening.**
+To use the sensor with Raspberry Pi on GPIO, you have to ensure that no other serial communication is taking place.

-So in /boot/cmdline the line
+So in "/boot/cmdline" the line

 dwc_otg.lpm_enable=0 console=ttyAMA0,115200 kgdboc=ttyAMA0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline rootwait
 has to be changed to

 dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait quiet splash plymouth.ignore-serial-consoles

-At the time writing this lines you can find many threads in the web pointing to "edit the inittab".
-But today, working with actual firmware there is no inittab.
-Details about that could be found here:
+At the time I wrote these lines, many web threads were available on "edit the inittab".
+But now the firmware itself does not include any inittab.
+Details about this issue can be found here:

 https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=123081

-So to disable getty just type
-">sudo systemctl stop serial-getty@ttyAMA0.service" in your terminal or disable it
-">sudo systemctl disable serial-getty@ttyAMA0.service"
+So to disable getty, just type ">sudo systemctl stop serial-getty@ttyAMA0.service" in your terminal or disable it with ">sudo systemctl disable serial-getty@ttyAMA0.service"

 Copyright 2016, Frank Heuer, Germany

 SDS011 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 You should have received a copy of the GNU General Public License along with SDS011.
-If not, see <http://www.gnu.org/licenses/>.
+If not, see http://www.gnu.org/licenses/.

-Have fun and keep your air (inside and outside your home) free of pollutants.
+Have fun, and keep your air (inside and outside of your home) free of pollutants!

+# Thanks
+Thanks to Eric for the proofreading of these lines.
+It is always good to have a friend.